stephrichter/acceptability-judgements/README.md

 * `sprousemessick2015.scored.csv` : Sprouse & Messick 2015 items scored via the BERT script above

+(The actual data obtained from the experiments came from the overall CSV sent along with the PyMC code.)

 * `PyMC2_Requirements.txt` : brief requirements (likely non-exhaustive) of the environment I recreated for PyMC2

 * `model.py` : a light alteration to the White & Sprouse 2016 code